RobeDevOps/ansible-k8s-nodes/README.md

 robedevops.ansible_k8s_nodes
 =========

-This Role installs and configures all the packages and files required by a node in order to be part of the cluster.
+This Role installs and configures all the packages and files required by a node in order to be part of the cluster:

+* Set setenforce to zero
+* Disable SELINUX
+* Ensure modprobe br_netfilter
+* Enable iptables forward
+* Add kubernetes repositories
+* Install the packages: kubelet, kubeadm, kubectl

 Requirements
 ------------

-N/A
+Python is required in order to use ansible module **yum**

 Role Variables
 --------------

-N/A
+N/A (working on multiple platforms and then define the variables)

 Dependencies
 ------------